MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-cli.md

 ---
-title: "Set up Security for Advanced Container Networking Services for Azure Kubernetes Service (AKS) - Azure managed Cilium Network Policies"
+title: "Set up Security for Advanced Container Networking Services for AKS with Cilium Network Policies"
 description: Get started with Security for Advanced Container Networking Services for your AKS cluster using Azure managed Cilium Network Policies.
 author: sf-msft
 ms.author: samfoo